dundalek/closh/README.md

 ## Documentation

 - [Guide and Reference](./doc/guide.md) - Introduction to closh and basic configuration
+- [Shell scripting](./doc/scripting.md) - Guide how to use Closh to write shell scripts
 - [Cookbook](./doc/cookbook.md) - Recipes for integration of other tools like NVM, Autojump, etc.
 - [Design Principles](./doc/principles.md) - Learn about the philosophy and what guides design decisions
 - [Tech notes](./doc/tech.md) - Read about internals and architecture